Position

 1. Commonwealth of Pennsylvania

-The Commonwealth of Pennsylvania offers rewarding Revenue Agent positions.
-These jobs focus on ensuring tax compliance and collecting taxes fairly.
-The agency operates across the state, with major offices in Harrisburg, Philadelphia, and Pittsburgh.
+The Commonwealth of Pennsylvania offers Revenue Agent positions with a competitive salary.
+These roles focus on ensuring tax compliance and processing.
+They operate across Pennsylvania, with key offices in cities like Harrisburg, Philadelphia, and Pittsburgh.

 2. State of Washington